 by Christine Headley

-THE PRINT BOOK IS NOW AVAILABLE
+BOTH THE PRINT BOOK AND THE E-BOOK ARE NOW AVAILABLE

 Without counter-tenor Alfred Deller, the Early Music Revival would have been very different.
 In this book, Christine Headley explores the background to early music, Deller’s life and career, the story of Stour Music and the parallel evolution of the Early Music Revival from the world of Arnold Dolmetsch and Nadia Boulanger, through Gustav Leonhardt, Nikolaus Harnoncourt and the Class of 1973 to the wide range of ensembles performing today.